 Also of interest is that Wakefield has more people living here who work in computers and math than 95% of the places in the US.

-Wakefield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wakefield is a great place for families with children to consider.
+First of all, many other families with children live here, making Wakefield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wakefield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wakefield’s overall crime rate is lower than average for the country.

 One downside of living in Wakefield is that it can take a long time to commute to work.
 In Wakefield, the average commute to work is 31.98 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.